AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ## Step 3: Source audiences (from Experience Platform or a cloud source) {#source-audiences}

 Choose one or both of the following data stores to source audiences.
-Use either the Collaboration UI or coordinate with Adobe to provision audiences in a privacy-preserving format.
+Use either the Collaboration UI or coordinate with Adobe to source audiences in a privacy-preserving format.

 ### Option A: Source from Experience Platform